-The U.S. Navy operated a small nuclear power plant (PM-3A) at the McMurdo Station, Antarctica, from 1964 to 1973.
+As a part of Operation Deep Freeze, the U.S. Navy operated a small nuclear power plant at the McMurdo Station, Antarctica, from 1962 to 1979.

-If you are concerned about radiation exposure during military service, talk to your health care provider or local VA Environmental Health Coordinator.
+If you are concerned about radiation exposure during service, talk to your health care provider or local VA Environmental Health Coordinator.

 Veterans not enrolled in the VA health care system, find out if you qualify for VA health care.

-VA can help determine exposure during military service after you file a claim for compensation benefits for health problems associated with radiation exposure during service.
+VA can help determine exposure during service after you file a claim for compensation benefits for health problems associated with radiation exposure during service.